 This post contains affiliate links.
 Thank you for supporting my blog through these links.
 For more information, read my disclosure policy.

-Hello bloggers or want-to-be bloggers!
-I am so glad you are here!
-This is where I will keep all of my favorite blogging tools and resources.
 When I first started blogging in 2013, I had no idea what all went into it.
-Personally, blogigng started as a way to share about our tot school adventures and over time turned into more of a place to encourage mamas to thrive in all areas of life.
+Personally, blogging started as a way to share our tot school adventures and over time turned into more of a place to encourage mamas to thrive in all areas of life.

 With my love to create community and encourage others, I have found that I love cheering on other bloggers.
 I know what a gift the community of bloggers has been to me, and love being able to foster that for others.